 “It’s not like going off the beaten track is an option,” Feng had argued a few days earlier.
 “We are in South America.
 There is no beaten track.”

 We were trying to figure out where to go next.
-Uruguay is lovely but it’s a small country, and we couldn’t afford staying in Punta Del Este much longer.
+Uruguay is lovely but it’s a small country, and we couldn’t afford to stay in Punta Del Este much longer.
 Brazil was next door and seemed to be the logical option, except that, as Canadians, we needed visas and the border crossing at Chuy was awful (from our experience in 2009).
 There are many cool places in Argentina, but it’s a big country and Mendoza or Bariloche weren’t exactly next door.
 Paraguay was out—visas needed plus safety issues.
 I hate the idea to backtrack through Montevideo, Colonia and Buenos Aires again, and there were no domestic flights to go to cool places in Uruguay.

 Feng did some research and came back with an option—Chile.